Farmer Seed Stewardship Network

 Farmers need access to sufficient amounts of quality seed varieties to ensure income for their households and food for their communities.
 However, in fragile and conflict affected contexts, the compounding impacts of climate change, conflict, and poverty have resulted in a severe lack of high-quality and climate-adapted seeds in the market, and farmers face issues in accessing the limited supply that does exist.
 This means that farms are less productive than is necessary to provide adequate income and food.
 When farmers plant low quality seeds one season, they produce even lower quality seeds for the next; the situation is getting worse every year.

-IRC is working in partnership with farmers in Niger, northeast Syria, Pakistan, and South Sudan to design, test, and scale solutions to strengthen availability, access, and quality of seeds in each system.
-In northeast Syria and Pakistan, where our work is later stage, we have generated a solution package to disrupt the vicious cycle and support farmers to be stewards of their own economic futures while restoring and maintaining the health of their land.
-Through a networked approach, we are empowering farmers to be citizen scientists so that they can build a more resilient system themselves by:
+In partnership with farmers in Niger, northeast Syria, Pakistan, and South Sudan, IRC has generated a solution to disrupt the vicious cycle and support farmers to be stewards of their own economic futures while restoring and maintaining the health of their land.
+The Farmer Seed Stewardship Network (FSSN) empowers farmers to be citizen scientists so that they can build a more resilient system themselves by:

 “If I was ever in doubt, I would ask a question and within one or two hours I would get a response from the expert.
 I asked my questions, and was able to get a lot of support through the WhatsApp.”